-- His or her spouse is promptly removed from plan coverage following a divorce or legal separation, and - His or her Dependent children are promptly removed from plan coverage when they become ineligible.
+- Their spouse is promptly removed from plan coverage following a divorce or legal separation, and - Their Dependent children are promptly removed from plan coverage when they become ineligible.

 Coverage will terminate automatically when an individual becomes ineligible, but the plan may inadvertently continue to pay claims and/or confirm coverage for that individual.
 In that case, the covered employee will be responsible to repay to the plan any claims incurred after eligibility ended.
 Any confirmation of coverage or payment of a claim after coverage terminates does not extend the time for providing notice to the plan of a qualifying event.